whitewater-guide/pg_dump_restore/README.md

-This docker image is used to backup and restore wghitewater.guide databases
+This docker image is used to backup and restore whitewater.guide databases